tabiya-tech/compass/iac/README.md

 - `FRONTEND_URL`: The URL of the frontend application, typically it is `https://<ENVIRONMENT>.compass.tabiya.tech`
 - `BACKEND_DOMAIN` : The domain of the backend api, typically it is `<ENVIRONMENT>.compass.tabiya.tech`, for now should be equal to `FRONTEND_DOMAIN`
 - `BACKEND_URL`: The URL of the backend api, typically it is `https://<ENVIRONMENT>.compass.tabiya.tech/api`.
 Should be different than `FRONTEND_URL`
-- `MONGODB_URI`: The URI of the MongoDB Atlas instance
+- `TAXONOMY_MONGODB_URI`: The URI of the MongoDB Atlas instance where the ESCO taxonomy data is stored.
 - `TAXONOMY_DATABASE_NAME`: The name of mongo db database where the ESCO taxonomy data with the embeddings is stored.
+- `APPLICATION_MONGODB_URI`: The URI of the MongoDB Atlas instance for the application database.
 - `APPLICATION_DATABASE_NAME`: The name of mongo db database used by the application to store data.
 - `VERTEX_API_REGION`: The region of the Vertex API that will be used by the backend.